 Quick answer

 A $20,000 / €18,500 budget opens up the best mid-segment of the used SUV market: 3–7 year old crossovers with modern safety features, solid depreciation already absorbed, and 5–10 more reliable years ahead.
-This ranking combines J.D.
-Power Vehicle Dependability Study scores, Consumer Reports reliability data, and real-world owner reports from 2023–2026 to identify the SUVs that actually last.
+This ranking draws on each model's real-world durability track record and owner reports from 2023–2026 to identify the SUVs that actually last.

 Top 10 Reliable Used SUVs Under $20,000